 Why Did It Have To Be Water?: Her step-father's drowning death left her with a crippling fear of water at an early age.
 Naturally, by the time you reach her, the hallways leading in and out of the area she's kept are completely flooded.

 A more minor example: she's also terrified of bugs.
 So after the long underwater escort, seeing the path to the elevator filled with sea lice freaks her out until Raiden can clear them away (or knock her out and just drag her to the elevator).

 "There is not a single record.
 Let alone his social security number, address, or background, I couldn't even find Ames' gender, age, or full name...All I found out was 'Ames,' just that one word."

 Allegedly as a member of the secret service under official records, Richard is actually a DIA/Patriot agent going undercover, presumably to assassinate President Johnson for "betraying" the Patriots.
 Of course, he ends up being an unwitting pawn himself and dies from his nanomachines getting shut down in a similar fashion to FOXDIE.

-Jerk Ass: In the beginning of the novel, he is shown to be somewhat unpleasant: He forced Nastasha Romanenko into participating in the Shadow Moses Incident, and was also implied to have forced Roy Campbell into participating as well.
+Bastard Boyfriend: In the beginning of the novel, he is shown to be somewhat unpleasant: He strong-armed Nastasha Romanenko into participating in the Shadow Moses Incident, and was also implied to have roped Roy Campbell into participating as well.
 That said, he does show genuine affection for his ex, even if they're at cross purposes.